 A STA with dot11RobustAVStreamingImplemented(#29) set to true and at least one MRG agreement shall add the MRG Concealment address to the STA’s dot11GroupAddressesTable.

-11.22.15.2.4 MRG-DMS

-An AP may accept DMS requests from non-AP STAs with Robust AV Streaming set to 0 in the Extended Capabilities element and MRG requests with Robust AV Streaming set to 1 in the Extended Capabilities element for the same group address stream, as long as the Ack Policy remains MRG-DMS and the Power Management mode is not MRG-SP for the MRG stream.
+(#960)

 11.22.15.2.5 MRG-Unsolicited-Retry

-A STA supports the MRG-Unsolicited-Retry Ack policy if dot11RobustAVStreamingImplemented(#29) is true; otherwise the STA does not support the MRG service with Ack policy equal to MRG-Unsolicited-Retry.
+A STA supports the MRG-Unsolicited-Retry retransmission(#961) policy if dot11RobustAVStreamingImplemented(#29) is true; otherwise the STA does not support the MRG service with retransmission(#961) policy equal to MRG-Unsolicited-Retry.

-An AP adopting the MRG-Unsolicited Retry Ack policy for an MRG group address chooses a lifetime limit for the group address.
+An AP adopting the MRG-Unsolicited Retry retransmission(#961) policy for an MRG group address chooses a lifetime limit for the group address.
 The AP may vary the lifetime limit for the group address at any time, and may use lifetime limits for different MRG group addresses.
-An AP adopting the MRG-Unsolicited-Retry Ack policy for a MRG group address shall transmit each MSDU according to 11.22.15.2.3, subject to the lifetime limit.
+An AP adopting the MRG-Unsolicited-Retry retransmission(#961) policy for a MRG group address shall transmit each MSDU according to 11.22.15.2.3, subject to the lifetime limit.
 Transmission uses the backoff procedure described in 9.2.8.1.

+If a Block Ack agreement has successfully been established for a group addressed stream that is delivered using the MRG-Unsolicited-Retry retransmission(#961) policy, the STA shall follow the duplicate detection procedures defined in 9.2.9 and 9.10.4.(#944)

 11.22.15.2.6 MRG-Block-Ack

-A STA supports the MRG-Block-Ack Ack policy if both dot11RobustAVStreamingImplemented(#29) and dot11MRGImplemented (#16) are true; otherwise the STA does not support the MRG service with Ack policy equal to MRG-Block-Ack.
+A STA supports the MRG-Block-Ack retransmission(#961) policy if both dot11RobustAVStreamingImplemented(#29) and dot11MRGImplemented (#16) are true; otherwise the STA does not support the MRG service with retransmission(#961) policy equal to MRG-Block-Ack.

 MRG Buffer Size for a group address is defined to equal to the minimum Buffer Size field in the Block Ack Parameter Set field in the last received ADDBA.response for that group address across members of the MRG group (see 9.10.10).